-©A winding road crosses the coastal marshes, offering a stunning view of the ocean.|Philippe Fauvel
+©A winding road crosses the salt marshes to the ocean.|Philippe Fauvel

 Our essentials of the territory.